top of page

 Specific reporting for cross-border sales.

-Special VAT Schemes
+Special VAT regulations

-Criteria for Participation
+Criteria for participation

 Slovakia

-Annual turnover under the threshold
+Annual turnover below the threshold

-Simplified reporting and lower administrative burden.
+Simplified reporting and lower administrative burdens.

 Germany